 Glenville, NC

-Also in North Carolina near Cashiers is High Falls.
-The waterfall is located below the dam of Lake Glenville and the dam releases water a few times a year which kayakers really love.
-The trail is of moderate difficulty and under four miles round trip.
+High Falls is near Cashier, NC and located below the dam at Lake Glenville.
+The dam releases water a few times a year which kayakers really love.
+It’s really fun to see!
+The trail is rated moderate and under four miles round trip.

 Tennessee Waterfall Hikes